Enhancing grassland ecosystems while sustaining private, profitable ranching

 Tim, Bonnie, & Brett Downing

 Bonnie has lifelong experience in agriculture and was born and raised in the Fullerton area on a farm and feedlot.
-She attended Chadron State College and attained her Bachelor’s degree with emphasis on marketing and banking.
-Bonnie has an Accredited Rural Appraiser (ARA) designation through the American Society of Farm Managers and Rural Appraisers and is a licensed real estate agent who works as an independent contractor with Agri Affiliates Inc. She holds a certified general appraisal license in NE, SD and KS and can sell real estate in NE.
+She attended Chadron State College and attained her Bachelor’s degree with an emphasis on marketing and banking.
+Bonnie has an Accredited Rural Appraiser (ARA) designation through the American Society of Farm Managers and Rural Appraisers and is a licensed real estate agent who works as an independent contractor with Agri Affiliates Inc. She holds a certified general appraisal license in NE, SD, and KS and can sell real estate in NE.
 She is also actively involved with the management work on the ranch.

 Tim and Bonnie have been married for 35 years and have two children.
 Their son Brett lives and works on the ranch.
-Their daughter Taylor lives in Elkhorn with her husband, Raymond, and works as a marketing manager for Ringwalt & Liesche Co.
+Their daughter, Taylor, lives in Elkhorn with her husband, Raymond, and works as a marketing manager for Ringwalt & Liesche Co.
 Bonnie’s Dad, Don Kilday, has a ranch that joins the Downing Ranch, and they help him out on occasion.

 The Intern